BIATeam/BIADocs/docs/40-DeveloperGuide/70-Swagger.md

     },
 ```
 ### recommendation
-It is not recommanded to Activate this feature in UAT and Production.
+It is not recommended to Activate this feature in UAT and Production.
 It can be activate in Integration only for test.

-It is recomanded to configure your Presentation.Api project in Visual Studio to launch the swagger UI at start of debug:
+It is recommended to configure your Presentation.Api project in Visual Studio to launch the swagger UI at start of debug:
 ![Swagger VS Configuration](../../Images/SwaggerVSConfig.png)